FriadoR/FriadoR/README.md

 - 📚 Currently diving deep into Swift, focusing on SwiftUI
 - 🖥️ Building amazing iOS apps that are fast, beautiful, and user-friendly
-- 💻 Exploring PHP and Laravel to build efficient back-end solutions
-- 🗄️ Working with MySQL to manage databases and create dynamic web applications

 ---